conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 ----------------------------

-When you did the :command:`conan create` command, the build of your package did not take place in your local folder but in other folder inside the *Conan cache*.
+When you did the :command:`conan create` command, the build of your package did not take place in your local folder but in another folder inside the *Conan cache*.
 This cache is located in the user home folder under the ``.conan2`` folder.
 Conan will use the ``~/.conan2`` folder to store the built packages and also different configuration files.
 You already used the :command:`conan list` command to list the recipes and binaries stored